-The Fourmost had its roots steeped in the eclectic 1960’s Mersey beat boom.
-They were part of the Brian Epstein stable along with The Beatles, Billy J Kramer, Gerry and The Pacemakers and others.
+The Fourmost, 60s band, had its roots steeped in the eclectic 1960’s Mersey beat boom as part of the Brian Epstein stable along with The Beatles, Billy J Kramer, Gerry and The Pacemakers and others.

 The band has evolved from enjoying 1960’s chart hits such as Hello Little Girl (no.9) and A Little Loving (no.6).
 Less popular songs include Baby I Need Your Lovin’ and Here There and Everywhere.